robconery/blog/_posts/2014-01-07-minty-wrapping-it-up.md

 The role of a module is, like any module, to encapsulate functionality.
 Our CMS module will encapsulate everything related to publishing content.
 Inside of that module we have a Writer and a Publisher - which encapsulate what they do, respectively.

-This is not unique to Node/Javascript - have some level of extensibility in your library code is simply a Good Idea - how you express it is up to you.
+This is not unique to Node/JavaScript - have some level of extensibility in your library code is simply a Good Idea - how you express it is up to you.
 I could write forever on how to construct an effective API - but hopefully you already know this, and I've simply showed you how to express your API in Node (which was my goal).

 ## EventEmitters Are Interesting, Not Required

-I like using Node's EventEmitter because I'm familiar with evented programming with Javascript in the browser using tools like Backbone, Angular, Knockout, Ember, etc. So it doesn't freak me out to "program backwards".
+I like using Node's EventEmitter because I'm familiar with evented programming with JavaScript in the browser using tools like Backbone, Angular, Knockout, Ember, etc. So it doesn't freak me out to "program backwards".

 That said - there are a number of different ways to wire up program flow: